Home

 Key Observations

-• โš–๏ธ Shifting Perspectives: Players are transitioning from seeing clones as innocent to recognizing their grim purpose.
+• โš–๏ธ Shifting Perspectives: Change from viewing clones as innocent to acknowledging their grim purpose.

 The Duality of Horror